frzfrsfra3/aritcle_with_editorJS_supportingImages/readme.md

 * Install the packages for Vuejs:

          laravel-vue-spa-blog$ npm install
-* If you want to enable upload file to editorjs/image change type in r.type="text" from "text" to "file" in the following file
+* If you want to disable file browser in editorjs/image , change type in r.type="file" from "file" to "text" in the following file

          laravel-vue-spa-blog$ vim C:\xampp\htdocs\laravel-vue-spa-blog-master2\node_modules\@editorjs\image\dist\bundle.js